 Six predictions for the 2013 NRL season

-Dragons coach Steve Price.
+Dragons coach Steve Price can't even decide whether to smile or frown.
 AAP Image/Action Photographics,Colin Whelan

 - North Queensland Cowboys news